Justin-Koida/EEG-Music-Prediction/models/baseline_model.md

 In this initial model, I wanted to create a solid baseline for which I could compare future models.
 Since I used the data cleaned by the researchers of this dataset, this provides data for solid baseline which I can compare to future models created from this data, and also future models where I apply my own cleaning techniques.

-For this model, I computed power across different frequencies for each channel in every song for a given participant.
+For this model, I computed bandpower across different frequencies for each channel in every song for a given participant.
 For EEG, this is a standard feature that is calculated and great for baseline models.
 I calculated power based off the following Band frequency mapping:

 BANDS = {
     "delta": (1, 4),